Popular search terms:

 You received a tax transcript in the mail that you did not request

 Determine if your spouse or someone who is authorized (tax professional, power of attorney, or financial institution, etc.) could have requested the transcript.
 Someone may have had enough of your tax information to request a transcript through the IRS system, but did not receive the transcript, instead it was mailed to you.
-To protect your accounts if you have no tax-related ID theft, you can file Form 14039 and check box 2 in Section B. Please review “For Future Returns” below for information about opting in for an Identity Protection Personal Identification Number (IP PIN).
+To protect your accounts if you have no tax-related ID theft, please review “For Future Returns” below for information about opting in for an Identity Protection Personal Identification Number (IP PIN).

 You received a balance due notice, refund offset notice, or have collection actions taken against you for a tax year when you didn’t file a return